“We have to learn to think in a new way.”

 West Bank Consultations on the Future of Palestine

 On 7-8 June 2015, a Pugwash delegation visited the West Bank for consultations on issues and options regarding the Palestinian State.

 Herzliya workshop on the Middle East

-On 14 July 2014 Pugwash President Jayantha Dhanapala and Secretary General Paolo Cotta-Ramusino issued a statement on the 2015 NPT Review Conference.
+On 25 May 2015, Pugwash President Jayantha Dhanapala and Secretary General Paolo Cotta-Ramusino issued a statement on the 2015 NPT Review Conference.
 Pugwash Council Member Sergio Duarte also provided commentary on the RevCon.

 Message to the Pugwash Community from UN Secretary General Ban Ki-moon:

 “I urge the international community to find common ground and come together to achieve our shared dream of a world free of nuclear weapons.
 In this effort, we count on the invaluable contributions of the Pugwash Conferences, with its bold mission and proud history.
 The United Nations fully supports you in our common quest for a safe, secure and sustainable world.”